-This minimizes modifications of the original ICON code and helps to keep updates to new ICON version fairly easy.
-Where exactly you have to call the reading of your namelist inside mo\read\namelists.f90 may depend on its possible interference with other namelist.
+This minimizes modifications of the original ICON code and helps to keep updates to new ICON versions fairly easy.
+Where exactly you have to call the reading of your namelist inside mo_read_namelists.f90 may depend on its possible interference with other namelist.

-2.3.2 Representation of 2d- and 3d-fields in ICON, geographical coordinates
+2.3.3 Representation of 2d- and 3d-fields in ICON, geographical coordinates